 - The inside of the protection must be smooth.
-The rounded rigid part of the protection must be placed around the inside of the fetlock; No additional elements may be used in conjunction with the protection. - 3.
+The rounded rigid part of the protection must be placed around the inside of the fetlock; No additional elements may be used in conjunction with the protection. - 2.5 For all competitions excluding young horse style classes, any hind leg protections that has been found to be over tensioned to the point of being cruel or detrimental to the horses welfare, in the opinion of the judge/steward, may be penalised.
+Riders shall remove and reapply boots that are suspected of being over tensioned on the judges or stewards request at any time, at any show in Australia. - 3.
 Advertising and Publicity on Saddlery and Equipment (Refer to Art.
 256.3 FEI Rules for Jumping Events)